guidov/intel-speech-to-text/README.md

 Key points:

 - `key_listener.py` must run as root to read `/dev/input` and to interact with `sudo -u <user> arecord`.
 The actual audio capture happens as the unprivileged desktop user, so PulseAudio/PipeWire routing behaves normally.
-- `speech_to_text.py` runs as root but inherits the user’s runtime environment (`XDG_RUNTIME_DIR`, Wayland display) so `ydotool` can access the compositor socket.
+- `intel-speech-to-text` runs as root but inherits the user’s runtime environment (`XDG_RUNTIME_DIR`, Wayland display) so `ydotool` can access the compositor socket.
 The service fixes a boot timing race by ensuring the user runtime directory exists before `ydotoold` starts.
 - **Intel XPU Acceleration**: The system automatically detects available Intel XPU hardware and applies Intel Extension for PyTorch (IPEX) optimizations for maximum transcription speed.
 - **Dynamic Keyboard Detection**: The system automatically detects keyboard devices at runtime if the configured path doesn't exist.